pulibrary/marc_cleanup/README.md

 ### Within authorities.rb:
 auth_dump - Extract all authority MARC records from a Voyager database.

-auth_separate_lines - Add a line break to each authority MARC record, for the purpose of easily extracting individual records with an error while retaining any coding errors within the raw MARC.

 auth_to_xml - Convert all authority MARC records from the './auth_marc' directory to MARCXML, using Ruby Marc.

 auth_directory_errors - Identify authority MARC records with faulty directory entries (i.e., a field label has non-numeric characters, or the field areas are not all multiples of 10).